"He is a talented and smart lawyer with strong experience in the government and a calm and thoughtful demeanor."

 Brendan Quigley has taken over a dozen cases to verdict or final decision, and he led numerous complex investigations during his seven years as an Assistant United States Attorney in the Southern District of New York.
 As a result, he knows what matters to regulators, to judges, and to juries.
 He helps clients prevent problems before the government or private litigants come knocking by advising them on the design and implementation of compliance programs.
 And when an issue does arise, Brendan draws on his advocacy skills and his proven ability to litigate a case all the way through the finish line to achieve the best possible results.
 Indeed, some of Brendan's proudest results in private practice have come when he has persuaded the government not to bring public charges against clients.

-Before becoming a lawyer, Brendan served for four years as a combat-arms officer in the U.S. Marine Corps, where he first developed the rigor, attention to detail, and tenacity that he uses to help get the best results for clients today.
+Before becoming a lawyer, Brendan served for four years as a combat-arms officer in the U.S. Marine Corps, where he honed the rigor, attention to detail, and fortitude that he uses to help his clients today.

 Earlier in his legal career, Brendan spent a year clerking for the Honorable Joseph F. Bianco, then a U.S. District Judge in the Eastern District of New York, now of the Second Circuit.

 Between 2001 and 2005, Brendan served as an officer in the U.S. Marine Corps.
 He completed two tours of combat duty in Iraq and was honorably discharged with the rank of Captain.